Blackhand sole

 The blackhand sole (Pegusa nasuta) is a fish species in the family Soleidae, common in the Mediterranean Sea, the Black Sea, and the Sea of Azov.
 It was considered a subspecies of the sand sole in past, as Pegusa lascaris nasuta.
 Therefore, it is sometimes mistakenly mentioned for the Black Sea fauna as Pegusa lascaris.
-Marine subtropical demersal fish, up to 17 cm long.
+It is a marine, subtropical demersal fish, up to 17 cm long.